Pictorial Memories of Ardersier

 You may be surprised, as a large number of group photographs have been provided covering school, sporting, war time, Red Cross and Church events through time from around the late 1800's, together with fishermen, entertainers and local personalities.

-Now on Sale
+Now on Sale:

 Delivered to your door

-Postage & Packing
+Only £10.00 – Including Postage & Packing

 Payment via Secure Paypal Service

-A beaming George Grant said:
+Smiling George Grant said:

-:"I am delighted that following many hours of research and copy writing that we now have the book printed and available for sale.
+“I am delighted that following many hours of research and copy writing that we now have the book printed and available for sale.

 I would also like to thank the many people who contacted me with offers of photographs and background information which reminded me of many different village events and has been used in the publication.